 Here are some examples of Constructive Anger, Dealing With Anger Constructively and As A Christian, Holy Anger, Righteous Anger of God.
 Paul expressed anger, Jesus (God the Son) expressed anger, God expressed anger.
+Please scroll down to the end for More Scriptures on God’s Anger.

 First, remember what the Bible says about getting angry.
 We can and will get angry sometimes, but we are not to sin in our anger: